Key Economic Questions Society Must Answer 9/15/16 Please

 c.
 Success of economic system determines efficiency of supply.

 d.
 For more read Adam Smith and the invisible hand by Helen Joyce of Plus magazine.

 3. Technology and innovation are instrumental to success.

 2 .Function of income, savings, and attitude toward debt financing

 D. How will the economy adapt to changing environments?

-1. Today's economic environment is changing more rapidly because of the communication revolution.
+1. Today's economic environment is changing rapidly because of the communication revolution.

-2. Magnitude of these changes is similar to that which occurred in the last quarter of the 19th century.
+2. Magnitude of change is similar to that which occurred in the last quarter of the 19th century.

 3. Companies and individuals must "adapt or be gone."